-Maternity benefit: The benefit is equal to 100% of the insured's average daily earnings in the 3 months before work ceased.
-The benefit is paid for up to 14 weeks, including 8 weeks after the date of childbirth.
+Maternity benefit: 100% of the insured's average daily earnings in the three months before work ceased is paid for up to 14 weeks, including eight weeks after the date of childbirth.

-The maximum monthly earnings for benefit calculation purposes are 70,000 ouguiyas.
+The maximum monthly earnings used to calculate benefits are 70,000 ouguiyas.